kaplayjs/create-kaplay/README.md

 # create-kaplay

-A script to help you start a kaplay project in no time
+A script to help you start a KAPLAY project in no time

 ## EXAMPLE
 ```sh